sartaj/a-grid/README.md

 </html>
 ```

-## Design Goals
-1. Easy enough for beginner web developers to use.
-2. Performant enough for professional developers to use.
+## Designed for those who Value

+	1. Modularity
+	2. Ease of use
+	3. Performance

 ## Design Implementation

-1. The far majority of layout elements in this grid are done by native CSS.
-This allows for good performance.
-2. A light JS layer is added to simplify and remove extra divs usually needed in grids, like adding a content div to flexbox elements.
+	* Only dictate structure, not skin.
+		-> Modularity
+	* No major dependencies needed.
+		-> Modularity
-3. A Grid debug dev environment library is available to provide for error handling and warnings for common pitfalls.
-This library isn't needed for production, leaving the production thin and performant.
+	* A grid debug dev environment library is available to provide for error handling and warnings for common pitfalls.
+This library isn't needed for distribution, leaving the production code thin and only doing non intensive calculations.
+		-> Modularity
+		-> Ease of use
+	* A light JS layer is added to simplify and remove extra divs usually needed in grids, like adding a content div to flexbox elements.
+		-> Ease of use
+	* The far majority of layout elements in this grid are done by native CSS.
+		-> Performance
+	* Use evergreen browser specifications.
+		-> Performance
+		-> Ease of use

-## Features
+## Packages

-* Flexbox Grid.
-* Native Web Component (no Polymer needed).
+	* Native Web Component
-* No Shadow DOM Polyfill needed.
+		* No Polymer + or ShadowDOM polyfill needed.
+			-> Performance